Travel along the ancient Tea and Horse Road

 Dinner takes place at a rustic, traditional Tibetan house with a history that goes back over 200 years.

-Day 3: ZHONGDIAN - TIGER LEAPING GORGE - LIJIANG
+Day 3: JOURNEY FROM SHANGRI-LA TO TIGER LEAPING GORGE AND ON TO LIJIANG

 You leave Zhongdian and the eastern Tibetan Plateau and drive through a magnificent landscape toward Lijiang.

-On the way, visit the impressive “Tiger Leaping Gorge” (Hu Tiao Xia), where the Yangtze waters are squeezed through a narrow, at some places only 15 meters wide gorge.
+On the way, visit the impressive “Tiger Leaping Gorge” (Hu Tiao Xia), where the Yangtze waters are squeezed through a narrow, at some places only 25 meters wide gorge.
 The Tiger Leaping Gorge is one of the deepest canyons in the world.
 It got its name from a story describing how a tiger escaped its hunters by leaping across the Yangtze River in one go.
-You climb down into the gorge (many stairs), to experience the forces of nature from close-up.
+You climb down into the gorge, to experience the forces of nature from close-up.

 Continue to Shigu village, to see the famous "First Bend", where the Yangtze River is making an abrupt 180 degree turn and flows for several kilometers, parallel to itself towards the north again.
 Take a walking tour through Shigu village before driving to Lijiang.
 The lovely ancient Naxi town of Lijiang is in a fertile valley 2’400 meters above sea level at the foot of the 5’596 meters high Yulong Shan or Jade Dragon Mountain.
 Check-in at the Hotel.

 Day 4: YUNNAN TRAVEL: THE LIJIANG OLD TOWN

 Before the big tourist-influx, you take a stroll through the apparently countless narrow lanes and canals crisscrossing the old town.
 You also learn more about the secrets of the mystic Naxi-Dongba culture from your local guide.